Mustafanaji0413/life-hack/README.md

 - Select the "Main" option
 - Press save and a link is giving to me to complete the website.

-The live link can be found here.
+The live link can be found here. <a href="https://mustafanaji0413.github.io/life-hack/index.html">Life Hacks</a>

 ## Credits
 **Content**